Common Core State Standards

-Edgenuity courses were designed to meet the demands of state and national standards, with an entirely new suite built for the Common Core.
-All-new courses include new instruction, tools, readings, assignments, and multimedia resources, with embedded scaffolds to help all students meet the challenges of more rigorous standards in every state.
+Edgenuity is proud to meet the demands of the Common Core with an entirely new course suite.
+Courses include new instruction, tools, readings, assignments, and multimedia resources, with embedded scaffolds to help all students meet the challenges of these more rigorous standards.

 Edgenuity courses incorporate instructional shifts.

 The instructional shifts of the Common Core mandate changes in course design and emphasis as well as the kinds of questions we pose to students and the rigor with which we expect them to respond.

 Edgenuity courses include essays, speeches, memoirs, historical documents, and scientific articles.
 Through reading literary nonfiction, students gain insight into their world and themselves.

 Academic language is carefully spiraled throughout Edgenuity courses, ensuring students have multiple exposures to high-yield words and learn them to mastery.
 Complex texts like Zora Neale Hurston’s Their Eyes Were Watching God, Amy Tan’s “Mother Tongue,” and Thomas Paine’s Common Sense anchor instruction in literary analysis.

 Reading, writing, and speaking grounded in textual evidence.

 Edgenuity courses require the close and active reading of text, with all tasks and assignments grounded firmly in comprehension and analysis of the text itself.
 Students learn to make and support claims with textual evidence and to communicate their arguments to a variety of audiences.

 Newly built courses devote ample time to the major work of each grade, allowing time for students to develop deep knowledge and long-term transfer.

 Coherence within and across grades